Diseases & Conditions

 A syndesmosis injury that involves only the ligaments is often called a high ankle sprain.
 It can be usually treated without surgery but may take longer than a normal ankle sprain to heal.

 A syndesmosis injury can also involve both a ligament sprain and one or more fractures.
 In these cases, surgery is required.
-In addition to repairing the fracture(s), the syndesmosis is repaired with one or more screws that can later be removed.
+In addition to repairing the fracture(s), the syndesmosis is repaired with one or more screws or a suture button construct.
+The screws may or may not be removed after the injury heals.

-The healing time for ankle fractures can vary depending on the extent of the injury.
-While most ankle fractures take at least 6 weeks to heal, it may take longer for any involved ligaments and tendons to heal.
+The healing time for ankle fractures depends on the extent of the injury.
+Most ankle fractures take at least 6 weeks for early healing and 10 to 12 weeks for complete healing.
+However, it may take longer for any damaged ligaments and tendons to heal.

 Regardless of the type of treatment you receive, your doctor will most likely monitor the bone healing with repeated X-rays.
-This is typically done in the first 6 weeks.
+This is typically done at 2 weeks, 6 weeks, and 12 weeks but may depend on your specific circumstances.

 Pain Management